nih-cfde/organization/MailingLists.md

 If you do not wish to belong to this group, you may unsubscribe by sending an email to: CFDE+unsubscribe@groups.io

-## List of mailing list for the Common Fund Data Ecosystem project
+## Mailing lists for the Common Fund Data Ecosystem project

 **Announcements:** Open list for announcements about important CFDE milestones, deadlines, meetings and more